dalejhuang-arch/vexa-project/README.md

 npm run build
 ```

+   ## AI usage disclosure

+   **Built with AI assistance:** Claude and Gemini were used during development to help write and debug code.

-AI disclosure: Vexa uses AI to organize evidence, not to make legal or financial decisions.
-Review findings before acting.
+   **AI in the product:** Vexa uses Gemini (via `@google/genai`) as its core analysis engine to detect and explain manipulation tactics in call transcripts, with a local rule-based fallback for reliability.
+AI output is used to organize evidence, not to make legal or financial decisions — review findings before acting.